Spotted-Zebra-UK/sz-fe-take-home-task/README.md

 1. Implement getting soft skills data from api (use generated query from `/src/generated/graphql.tsx`).
 2. Implement soft skills list (use Card component from `/src/components/atoms/Card`).
 3. Implement logic for searching soft skills.
-4. Adjust logic for searching soft skills so that the api calls will be debounced for one second.
+4. Adjust logic for searching soft skills so that will be debounced for one second.